 Dropadi is possibly the most popular shack on the beach.
 It serves up an array of cocktails, wines, and seafood accompanied by a mesmerizing ocean view.
 If you've had enough Indian cuisine and want something different, you'll find yummy European fusion food at Ourem 88.
 Book well in advance during the busy tourist season!
 For a delicious cup of chai or juice try Little World.
 This hidden gem has just a few garden tables and a wonderful ambiance.
 Cafe Inn, on the main road behind the rickshaw stand, does an epic western breakfast.
-The Space Goa caters to the heath conscious, with organic and vegan food.
-It's located on the road between Palolem and Agonda beaches.
-Zest is another popular option that serves healthy vegan food.

 Where to Party

 Although Palolem is the most happening beach in South Goa, don't expect much nightlife.
 South Goa is known for peace rather than parties.
 One exception is the Silent Noise Parties that are held every Saturday night at Neptune Point, the rocky peninsula at the southern end of the beach.
 You may also find some action at Cafe Del Mar and Silver Star - Cocktails & Dreams (yes, it is based on the movie starring Tom Cruise), as both places have 24-hour licenses.

 Alternatively, go to Leopard Valley on the Palolem-Agonda Road to dance the night away.
 It's South Goa's biggest outdoor dance club.